 Many families dream of homeownership.
 For most of us, that involves getting a mortgage or a home loan.
 Applying for a mortgage can be a trying process requiring us to provide all aspects of our personal and financial lives.
 Unfortunately, it’s also often a sterile process, lacking our dream and why we want to own a home.
 Sometimes, including a motivation letter for a home loan can help convince a loan processor that you are worthy of that loan.

 Home loans are also often referred to as a mortgage.
 We will use the two terms interchangeably.
-What you learn here will also apply to a motivation letter for a mortgage, refinancing, or home equity loan.
+What you learn here also applies to a motivation letter for a mortgage, refinancing, or home equity loan.

 Of course, no letter is likely to overcome bad credit, poor equity, or other common financial barriers to getting a home loan.
-However, sometimes showing why you need that loan, sharing your dreams with others, can help to convince a skeptical loan officer to give you the benefit of the doubt.
-Similar letters have been very effective when making offers on houses, sometimes even when the writer’s offer wasn’t the highest.
+However, sometimes showing why you need that loan, and sharing your dreams with others, can help to convince a skeptical loan officer to give you the benefit of the doubt.
+Similar letters have been very effective when making house offers, sometimes even when the writer’s offer wasn’t the highest.

 Well, we believe that a motivation letter for a home loan or mortgage can help our readers in getting their dream home in the least possible time.
-Here in the article ahead, we are going to discuss how to write a motivation letter for a home loan and get that loan approved for your amazing new loan.
-We shall also provide the printable template and a sample letter that you can use to get started on your own motivation letter for a home loan.
+Here in the article ahead, we will discuss how to write a motivation letter for a home loan and get that loan approved for your amazing new loan.
+We shall also provide the printable template and a sample letter that you can use to get started on your motivation letter for a home loan.

 Contents